Larger Is Not Always Better: Exploring Small Open-source Language Models in Logging Statement Generation: Empircial Study Results

 Furthermore, LoRA emerges as the most effective PEFT methodology, achieving the highest scores for the majority of metrics across all four models.
 For example, with LoRA, LLaMA3 gets the top PA (56.84), PMR (50.15), F1 (58.22), BLEU-4 (19.84), and ROUGE-L (40.89).
 Similarly, LoRA leads to the best PA (63.97), LA (69.50), BLEU-4 (23.40), and ROUGE-L (45.73) for Mistral.
 CodeLlama shows LoRA as the top performer across all metrics.
 For Qwen2.5Coder, LoRA is also dominant, securing the best PA (62.40), LA (68.46), AOD (88.82), PMR (52.24), BLEU-4 (23.04), and ROUGE-L (44.96).
 Moreover, QLoRA is competitive to LoRA, achieving the second-best results or even surpassing LoRA in a few specific instances (e.g., F1 for Qwen2.5Coder, PMR, and F1 for Mistral).
 Prompt Tuning shows some strength, particularly for `level' prediction with LLaMA3, while Prefix Tuning, though an improvement over the baseline, is generally outperformed by LoRA, QLoRA, and Prompt Tuning.

-Additionally, the venn diagram in Figure~\ref{fig:venn21} illustrates the overlap of corrected logging statement placements across different PEFT variations for Mistral-7B.
-The largest overlap (183) is observed in the central region, indicating a core set of logging statements consistently corrected across all PEFT methods (base, Prefix Tuning, Prompt Tuning, LoRA, and QLoRA).
+Additionally, the venn diagram in Figure~\ref{fig:venn21} illustrates the overlap of correctly predicted logging statement placements across different PEFT variations for Mistral-7B.
+The largest overlap (183) is observed in the central region, indicating a core set of logging statements whose placement were successfully identified by all PEFT methods .
 LoRA and QLoRA show significant individual contributions (125 and 86, respectively), suggesting their effectiveness in identifying unique logging placements, while the base method contributes the least (40), highlighting the improvement brought by PEFT techniques.

 (RQ2.2) Table~\ref{tab:2.2modelsize} reveals that increasing model size leads to improved performance in automated logging, particularly for models 3B and larger.
 Across almost all metrics, there is a discernible improvement as the model parameter count increases from 0.5B to 14B.
 For example, prediction accuracy (PA) improves from 21.38 (0.5B) to 66.20 (14B), and ROUGE-L scores for text generation increase from 39.55 (0.5B) to 47.22 (14B).
 The 14B model consistently outperforms all smaller variants, and the 7B model also shows strong performance.